 - ¼ cup olive oil

-- 4-8 green bell peppers
+- green bell peppers

-Place in a bowl and refrigerate for 10-15 minutes.
+- Place in a bowl and refrigerate for 10-15 minutes.

-To make the green pepper shamrocks, remove the tops of each bell pepper and clean the seeds and membranes out of the middle.
+- Remove the tops of each bell pepper and clean the seeds and membranes out of the middle.

-Use the palm of your hand to gently smash the bell pepper flat.
+- Use the palm of your hand to gently smash the bell pepper flat.

-Slice the bell pepper in half, then use a shamrock shaped cookie cutter to cut the bell pepper.
+- Slice the bell pepper in half, then use a shamrock shaped cookie cutter to cut the bell pepper.